Financial Aid Application Steps

 Review your FAFSA Submission Summary

-Once you receive your FAFSA Submission Summary, review it for any incorrect information; if there is a mistake in the information you reported on your FAFSA, make a correction to your FAFSA online at studentaid.gov (FAFSA corrections for 2024-2025 can be submitted beginning in early March 2024 at the earliest).
+Once you receive your FAFSA Submission Summary, review it for any incorrect information; if there is a mistake in the information you reported on your FAFSA, make a correction to your FAFSA online at studentaid.gov.

 Monitor Your UChicago Email for Outstanding Issues

 If there are additional steps you need to take once the Financial Aid Office has received and reviewed your FAFSA, we will send an email to your UChicago email account.
-We will also add them to your To-Do Items list in your my.UChicago portal.
+We will also add these outstanding items to your To-Do Items list in your my.UChicago portal.
 Review and resolve these items as quickly as possible so that your financial aid package can be finalized.

 Step 2: Review and Finalize Your Financial Aid Package